Kris Crummett: Commercial success

 In 2011 Kris partook in producing, engineering, mixing, and mastering the Sleeping With Sirens second and breakout record, Let's Cheers to This.
 The popular single "If You Can't Hang" has accumulated over 115 million views on YouTube and has since become a RIAA certified Gold single, with the rest of the album being RIAA certified Silver.

 In 2014, Kris had two Billboard Top 10 records.
 Issues (band)'s self-titled and debut record "Issues" debuted at #9 and Crown The Empire's sophomore record "The Resistance: Rise Of The Runaways" debuted at #7 on the Billboard Top 200.
 2015 Dance Gavin Dance's "Instant Gratification" debuted at #31 on the Billboard Top 200 charts and #18 on overall records sold.
 Another 2015 record, The Story So Far's self titled "The Story So Far" placed on Billboard Top 200 #23, #1 Vinyl Sales, #2 Independent Albums.

 2016 brought more success, Dance Gavin Dance's "Mothership" placed on the Billboard Top 200 at #13, #3 Vinyl Sales, and #2 Hard Rock.The same year, Issues' sophomore record "Headspace" reached the Billboard Top 200 at #20 and #1 on Hard Rock.

 2018 stretched his hot streak with the ever-growing Dance Gavin Dance, the record "Artificial Selection" placed on the Billboard Top 200 at #15.

+Other work

+In addition to his album production credits, Crummett has also worked in audio software and music-production education.
+He collaborated with STL Tones to release several signature Kemper amp-profile packs, including Kris Crummett – Kemper Pack 03 and the Kris Crummett Producer Kemper Bundle.

+Crummett has also taken part in professional audio-education programs.
+In 2014, he taught two CreativeLive courses on vocal production and hybrid mixing workflows.
+He also served as the featured instructor for URM Academy’s How It’s Done w/ Kris Crummett, a course that documents his end-to-end production process.